ashtonpaul/rest-api-guidelines/RESTAPI.md

 1. Keep Authorization and Authentication stateless.
 Don't use sessions to store authentication information for the API, each request should be self-sufficient.
 1. Gzip and/or deflate should be supported.
 This should be expressed in the Content-Encoding header.
 1. Envelope your data e.g { data: [{ ... }, { ... }]} This allows for relialby testing for response data, e.g if response['data'] does not exist, then check response['error'] to figure out why.
 This reduces the need of having to parse returned data to figure out if its an error or not consistently.
+1. Use root as a health-check endpoint.
+GET /v1 should return a response something similar to {"status": "running", "version": "abcxyz"}

 ## FAQ
 1. **Frequently Asked Question 1**